-A bootable version of OSForensics was used to create a "clean" baseline image prior to testing.
+A bootable version of Macrium Reflect (Backup software) was used to create a "clean" baseline image prior to testing.
 Our aim was to create a baseline image with the smallest possible footprint and reduce the possibility of variation caused by external operating system factors.